Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 Most buyers aren’t out to fleece you.
 They want a fair deal.
 For the both of you.

 So, the quicker the you show him where the win is, the quicker he’s on board.
-So, be ready with the sales ROI outline, case studies, testimonials, references and social proof.

 9. Most buyers don’t make buying decisions in isolation

-That means when he says he needs to talk to his team, that’s exactly what he’s going to do.
 Does that mean you have to fall for that old sales fob off – ‘I need to talk to my team?
-Of course not.

 Instead understand that whilst he may have the final say, he probably will need to check in with the implementation guys, the users, the compliance team, the IT guys…all depending on what you’re selling.

-So next time, when you’re talking with the buyer, how about you find out who else is in the decision making process and make friends with these guys too.
+So next time, when you’re talking with the buyer, how about you find out who else is in the decision making process and make friends with these guys too?

 Spend some time talking to them to understand what their needs are, what their thinking is and what buying criteria they will use to decide if you’re in or out.